ESCOMP/ESMStandardNames/StandardNamesRules.rst

    aliases is below.
 Whenever such an alias exist, use the alias in the standard name and the full term in the long name.

 #.
+Chemical species in standard names should be denoted by chemical formulae (e.g. co2, ch4, c5h8)
+   or commonly accepted designations (e.g. cfc12); generally shorter names are preferred.
+A few very common species with well-established and unambiguous standard names (e.g. water, ozone) are also included.
+In all cases, the long name should include specific details about the substance's chemical makeup, as well as the phase/state of matter if relevant.

+#.
+If the ionization of the chemical species is relevant, it should be included in the standard
+   name as a prefix to the substance; e.g. number_density_of_ionized_he for ionized helium.
+If relevant, the net ionization charge should be included as a suffix (in words, because +/- are not valid standard name characters); e.g. number_density_of_ionized_he_plus_1

+#.
 For control-oriented variables, if the variable is a Fortran logical,
    use flag_for ``_X``.
 If it is any other data type, use control_for ``_X``.
 All flags should be Fortran logicals.